 the Airport, as follows:

-General office space
+Aircraft storage

+Aircraft management

+Maintenance services

 (b) Lessee shall not use or occupy nor permit the Demised Premises or any part thereof to be

 used or occupied for any purpose not authorized by the Airport, or any unlawful business use or purpose, nor for any use deemed disreputable or extra-hazardous, nor for any purpose which violates any governmental laws or, regulations, including, but not limited to, the Airport Minimum Standards and Rules and Regulations.
 Lessee shall have no responsibility for the acts or omissions of third parties using the Apron.